ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : The status of this authorization.
 Possible values are: "unknown", "pending", "processing", "valid", "invalid" and "revoked".
 If this field is missing, then the default value is "pending".

 expires (optional, string):
-: The timestamp after which the server will consider this authorization invalid, encoded in the format specified in RFC 3339 {{!RFC3339}}.
-This field is REQUIRED for objects with "valid" in the "status field.

-expires (optional, string):
 : The timestamp after which the server will consider this authorization invalid,